-Our early years setting follows the curriculum as outlined in the 2021 statutory framework of the EYFS.
+Our early years setting follows the curriculum as outlined in the 2017 statutory framework of the EYFS.

-The EYFS framework includes 7 areas of learning and development that are inter-connected.
+The EYFS framework includes 7 areas of learning and development that are equally important and inter-connected.
 However, 3 areas known as the prime areas are seen as particularly important for igniting curiosity and enthusiasm for learning, and for building children's capacity to learn, form relationships and thrive.